cpnei/HandEvaluator/README.md

 ```
 Given complete table information(pocket hands of each player, board cords.), calculate winning/tying/losing probability for each player.

+## Build enviroment
+The project was tested with VS2015 and .NET framework 4.0

+Python example was tested with Python 3.6

 ## How to use in Python

 * Install Python for .NET